How Long Does Asphalt Last? 2026 Lifespan for Driveways, Parking Lots, Sealing, Cracks, and Overlays

 How often should I seal asphalt?

-Every 3— years after initial 6—2 month cure.
+Every 3-5 years after the initial 6-12 month cure.
 Earlier in hot/UV climates, later in shaded northern drives.
 The visual cue is fade from black to dark gray with surface raveling.

 What kills asphalt fastest?